marcin86junior/URLCutterREST/README.md

 	Docker tests are included in "\mysite\docker-entrypoint.sh"

-Local installation (working without celery-beat and 3 time tasks)
+Local installation (working without celery-beat and 3 tasks)
 -------------

 	Create new folder "URLCutterREST" and open it: